1976 Florida Supreme Court election, Group 3

 The 1976 Florida Supreme Court election for Group 3 took place on September 7, 1976.
 Incumbent Supreme Court Justice Joseph W. Hatchett, appointed to the Court by Governor Reubin Askew in 1975, was elected to a full term on the bench.
 Hatchett defeated Harvie S. DuVal, a circuit court judge from Miami, by a landslide margin.
 This was the last contested election for the Florida Supreme Court before constitutional reforms moved state appeals judges to an uncontested merit election system.

 This election marks the first time an African-American candidate won a statewide election in Florida since Reconstruction.
 Only 29% of registered voters in Florida turned out to vote in this election.

 Background

-Justice David L. McCain, mired in scandal, resigned from the Florida Supreme Court under threat of impeachment by the Florida House of Representatives on August 31, 1975.
+Justice David McCain, mired in scandal, resigned from the Florida Supreme Court under threat of impeachment by the Florida House of Representatives on August 31, 1975.
 Reubin Askew, then Governor of Florida, appointed Joseph W. Hatchett to the seat.
 As the first African-American supreme court justice in the state's history, Hatchett's appointment made waves.